 5. You need to select the one you need to use.
 You can also try selecting different color filters and stick with the one that feels right.
 At the bottom, a slider allows you to set the filter intensity.

-So, this guide is all about enabling color filters on iPhone or iPad for easy eye reading.
+This guide is about enabling color filters on iPhones or iPads for easy reading.
 This is a great accessibility feature that would be very helpful to those with visual impairments.
 If you need more help with iPhone color filters, let us know in the comments below.

 LEAVE A REPLY